 1 tablespoon of molasses

 A latte is traditionally 1/3 coffee and 2/3 milk (frothy on the very top).
-A fancy barista machine might be ideal for making a latte, but that does not mean its impossible to make a pretty and delicious latte at home.
+And while a fancy barista machine might be ideal for making a latte, that does not mean it's impossible to make a pretty and delicious latte at home without one.

 Pour the coffee, and then use a spoon or knife to block the froth while you pour in the milk.
 Spoon the froth on top and sprinkle with cinnamon or add whipped cream.
 Easy enough!

-These substitutions can help you make the latte match your dietary restrictions, lower the sugar amount or change up the taste based on your preferences.
+The following substitutions can help you make a healthier version of that Starbucks gingerbread latte.
+Match your dietary restrictions, lower the sugar amount, or change up the taste based on your preferences.

-Milk: Make this latte with the milk of your preference!
-Dairy alternatives if needed will work
+Make this latte with the milk of your preference!
+Any dairy alternatives will work if they're needed/desired.